samstudy/11_duplicates/README.md

 ### Usage

-    Need to provide a name of directory where script will find out duplicated files Run the script like python duplicates.py
+    Need to provide a name of directory where script will find out duplicated files Run the script like python duplicates.py 'directory'

 ### Requirement